matt4biz/oak/README.md

 	comb   {y,x} -> x = combinations of y items x at a time perm   {y,x} -> x = permutations of y items x at a time

+along with these advance math functions taking a word as a function

+	integr calculate the definite integral of the function (word) x from y to z {z,y,x} -> x
+	solve  find a root of the function (word) x in the interval [y,z] {z,y,x} -> x
+	ddx    differentiate the function (word) x at the point y {y,x}   -> x

 and these bitwise unary functions

 	maskl  {x}   -> x = ^0 << (64-x), ^0 if x > 64  [left mask]